Early Childhood Education

 No prior experience is required.
 Employers value patience, communication skills and a genuine interest in working with children.

-Apprentices support daily routines, learning activities, child supervision and educator-led programs in early learning settings.
+Trainees support daily routines, learning activities, child supervision and educator-led programs in early learning settings.

 Is early childhood education a licensed trade?